4-H & FFA Junior Livestock Auction

 Any amount over these limits will not be calculated into the animals base price reflected on the sale order sheets.

-14. Grand and Reserve of each species will sell followed by the rest of the sale order: Hogs, Steers, Lambs & Goats.
+14. Grand and Reserve of each species will sell first in the following order: Hogs, Steers, Lambs, & Goats.
+Followed by a pre-determined number of each species rotating in the same order.

 15. Exhibitors missing their turn in the sale order will not be allowed to sell.